 Fatigue thermal cycling test on the qualification coupon.

-Humidity test performed on dedicated test sample if not tested on SCA level.
+Humidity test performed on dedicated test sample, if specified by the solar array requirements specification.

 ESD test on a dedicated ESD coupon, if specified by the solar array requirement specification.

 Erosion of materials, due to thruster plume if specified by the solar array requirement specification.